 - Who is in charge of the supply chain?

-The answer to the last question in particular can become quite complex.
+The answer to the last question, in particular, can become quite complex.
 There may be many parties involved, including employees from R&D, procurement, product development, legal, and food safety professionals.
-Yet, answering these questions in completion is a necessary preliminary step which must be completed before you can actually identify supply chain risks.
+Yet, answering these questions in completion is a necessary preliminary step that must be completed before you can actually identify supply chain risks.

 Identify Supply Chain Risks

-Not all vendors present the same risks.
+Not all vendors present the same risks, however, supply chain risks are essential to be considering in your risk assessment.
 David Acheson, President and CEO of The Acheson Group, a global food and beverage consulting company, explains that it doesn’t matter if you have five or five thousand suppliers – some ingredients will always be riskier than others.
 To ensure you’re using your resources most effectively, it becomes essential to weigh these risks.
 Of course, food and beverage companies should dedicate their resources to the areas that present the greatest risks.

 Typically, risk factors can be organized into three categories: